AaltoVision/surface-curvature-estimator/README.md

 ## Evaluation

 We provide the evaluation without any model fine-tuning.
-The batch size is set to 1.
-Please consider downloading the models [here]() and following the commands below for the evaluation.
-We will release the finetuned model soon.
+The batch size is set to 1 to allow single gpu evaluation.
+Please consider downloading the models [here](https://drive.google.com/drive/folders/1lUpLCfkZJePPNEgSwS3OKkhIXvx_L5OR?usp=drive_link) and following the commands below for the evaluation.
+The weights can also be downloaded from the original [QuadTree](https://github.com/Tangshitao/QuadTreeAttention) and [DPT](https://github.com/isl-org/DPT) repos.
 Note we run the evaluation with and without CSE for a more fair comparison.

 ```
 # For ScanNet